 Spindly, brittle, openly branched 1-1.5 m tall shrub of riverine habitats, favouring sites prone to sudden flooding.
 Branches erect, rather brittle, brown to grey-brown; branchlets spindly, green, bifariously or occasionally uniformly puberulent, or rarely glabrous; internodes 1.5-29 mm; leaf scars weakly evident or obscure.
 Leaf bud distinct without sinus.
 Leaves 15-118 x 3-12 mm, dull dark green to yellow-green, linear to linear-lanceolate, membranous, apex acute to obtuse, margin ciliolate, entire or finely, and distantly denticulate.
 Inflorescence a lateral, usually unbranched raceme 27-135 mm long, bearing 13-81 flowers; peduncle 5-19 mm; rachis 2-117 mm, longer than or equal to subtending leaves.
 Bracts alternate, narrowly deltoid or lanceolate, acute, outer surface hairy.
 Flowers white or tinged pale mauve; pedicels 0.5-5 mm, longer than or equal to bracts, usually recurved in fruit.
 Calyx 2-3.5 mm; lobes very narrowly deltoid or lanceolate, acute to acuminate, densely to sparsely hairy on the outer surface.
 Corolla tube 1.3-2.8 x 1.6-01.8 mm, white to pale mauve, shortly funnelform, much shorter than or equal to calyx, internally densely hairy, externally rarely so; lobes white or tinged pale mauve at anthesis, lanceolate, acute, or subacute, suberect to patent, usually longer than corolla tube (sometime shorter), sometimes ciliate and/or hairy on the outer surface.
 Stamen filaments 4-6.5 mm; anthers 1.9-2.2 mm, mauve.
 Ovary 0.9-1.2 mm, narrowly ovoid, usually sparsely or minutely hairy; style 3.5-5.5 mm.
 Capsules 2-3.5 x 1.6-3 mm, pale brown to brown, obtuse or subacute, occasionally sparsely hairy.
 Seeds 0.9-1.4 x 0.9 -1.1 mm, straw-yellow, strongly flattened, ellipsoid to discoid, weakly winged.

 Recognised by the rheophytic ecology, linear to linear-lanceolate leaves, absence of a sinus, calyces which are hairy on the outside, and very short corolla tube, which is shorter than or equal to the length of calyx.
 The corolla lobes are sharply acute.
-It is perhaps most similar to Hebe flavida Bayly, Kellow et de Lange, H. angustissima (Cockayne) Bayly et Kellow, H. ligustrifolia (A.Cunn.)
-Cockayne et Allan and Hebe stricta (Benth.)
-L.B.Moore.
-It differs from all but H. angustissima by its rheophytic ecology, spindly shrub habit, and narrow linear, linear-lanceolate leaves.
-From H. angustissima by the corolla tube which is shorter than or equal to the calyces, while in H. angustissima it is distinctly longer than the calyx.
+It is perhaps most similar to Veronica flavida, V. angustissima, V. ligustrifolia and V. stricta.
+It differs from all but V. angustissima by its rheophytic ecology, spindly shrub habit, and narrow linear, linear-lanceolate leaves.
+From V. angustissima by the corolla tube which is shorter than or equal to the calyces, while in V. angustissima it is distinctly longer than the calyx.

 January - June